-Operating lease rental revenue is recognised as it accrues, net of discounts, and including rebates.
+Operating lease rental revenue is recognised as it accrues, net of discounts.
 Revenue also arises from charges such as late fees, termination fees and damage liability reduction fees.
 These revenues are recognised when due and payable.

-Cost of Sales
+(e) Cost of Sales

-Finance lease costs of sales are recognised at the time of sale and are based on the cost of the item sold.
+Finance lease costs of sales comprise the cost of the item sold and provisioning for bad debts and the early return of assets.

-Operating lease costs of sales comprise depreciation of rental assets, bad debts and rental asset write offs.
-Depreciation of rental assets is further discussed at note j.
+Operating lease costs of sales comprise depreciation of rental assets, bad debts and rental asset write-offs.
+Depreciation of rental assets is further discussed at Note 1(k).

-(e) Income Tax
+(f) Income Tax